saitamasahil/skyscraper/docs/XDG.md

 default sourced from `/usr/local/etc/skyscraper`).

 If you want to verify if Skyscraper is compiled with XDG support run `Skyscraper --version`.
-If you see a XDG label below the version it means XDG is enabled and supported.
+If you see a XDG label below the version number it means XDG is enabled and supported.

 To disable XDG support undo the steps above.